Calcium

 - Beans and legumes

-- Leafy green vegetables
+- Leafy green vegetables (bioavailability varies)

-- Hard drinking water
+- Hard drinking water (minor contribution in some regions)

 Milk is widely considered the best dietary source due to its high content and good bioavailability.
+Although plant sources may contain calcium, absorption is often limited due to binding compounds that reduce bioavailability.

 Key Summary

-- The majority of calcium is stored in bones as hydroxyapatite crystals
+- The majority of calcium is stored in bones as hydroxyapatite crystals.

-- Ionized calcium is the only biologically active form
+- Ionized calcium is the only biologically active form.

-- Protein-bound calcium depends on albumin levels and is inactive
+- Protein-bound calcium depends on albumin levels and is inactive.

-- Complexed calcium forms a small, inactive fraction
+- Complexed calcium forms a small, inactive fraction.

-- Dietary intake is essential, but absorption depends on bioavailability, not just content
+- Dietary intake is essential, but absorption depends on bioavailability, not just content.